denizgenc/my-public-notes/security/cryptography/bcs_employment_of_cryptography/algorithm_protocol_cheatsheet.md

 Please note that the following are designed more for revision.

 As such, they don't go into all the detail one might expect (or may even be required for the BCS examination).
-I hope it is still useful regardless.
+For example, it won't describe how many steps/rounds a block cipher will go through, etc. I hope it is still useful regardless.

 # Definitions and concepts